 Oka sensei said that the basis (kihon) of the mind of justice is anger against merciless things.
 It looks to me that he was saying before we talk about what justice is, we must first learn and acquire the mind of justice, and let each one of us to go out and find what justice is.

 Thus, as I have said time after time, Shintōmusōryu jō continues to question what Shinkenshōbu’ is.
 The only way to search and understand Shinkenshōbu’ is to pursue Katageiko.
 That kata does not teach the kata that guarantees Jō to win, but only teaches to strive to improve oneself though continuous hard work (sessatakuma) between Jō and sword.

 Through keiko we both experience an opportunity that separates life and death in a split second, and that warns us not to relax ourselves even a second.
 It really teaches the intentions (kokorogake) and minds (kokorogamae) of the juniors who confront their seniors, by placing the seniors as tachi.

-In the extreme sense, it teaches you to wait until you are cut, to carefully watch your opponent’s movements, to train yourself to throw your body (sutemi), to acquire spirit and vigour (kihaku) to sustain fear, to wait, and in the end, it teaches to throw your body (sutemi) and go and do ‘aiuchi’.
+In the extreme sense, it teaches you to wait until you are cut, to carefully watch your opponent’s movements, to train yourself to throw/commit the body/oneself (sutemi), to acquire spirit and vigour (kihaku) to sustain fear, to wait, and in the end, it teaches to abandon oneself (sutemi) and go and do ‘aiuchi’.